SuperEnderSlayerr/Etheria-Survival/README.md

 ### Data Setup

 **Important**: The Discord log files are not included in this repository for privacy reasons.
-To use the calculator, you'll need:
+You have two options to use the calculator:

+#### Option 1: Use the Hosted Version (Recommended)
+Visit [https://superenderslayerr.github.io/Etheria-Survival/](https://superenderslayerr.github.io/Etheria-Survival/) and use the **"Upload Data"** tab to load your Discord log files directly in the browser.

+**Benefits:**
+- No setup required
+- Files processed locally (privacy-safe)
+- Works on any device with a browser
+- Instant data switching

+#### Option 2: Local Development
+For users running the app locally:

 1. **Discord log files**: Export your server's survival channel logs as .txt files
 2. **Place them in**: `public/txtData/` directory
 3. **Required files**:
    - `boiling-coast.txt`
    - `bubblin-bayou.txt`
    - `flaring-mountains.txt`
    - `redwood-glades.txt`
    - `scarlet-hills.txt`
    - `valley-of-fire.txt`
    - `whispering-grove.txt`

+#### How to Export Discord Logs
+1. Use a Discord export tool like [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter)
+2. Export each survival location channel as a .txt file
+3. Rename the files to match the expected names listed above
+4. Either upload them via the web interface or place them in `public/txtData/` for local development

-Without these files, the calculator will show "Loading encounter data..." but still demonstrate the UI.
+**Without these files**, the calculator will use sample data for demonstration but won't reflect your actual server's encounters.

 ### Building for Production
 ```bash